postmanlabs/labs-docs/v6/postman/collection_runs/starting_a_collection_run.md

 ## Customizing requests in collection runner

-The collection runner allows for customising the execution of requests in the following ways:
+The collection runner allows for customizing the execution of requests in the following ways:

 * **Order of execution**: The requests execute in the order they appear on the **Run order** pane of the collection runner.
 The execution can be reordered by dragging and dropping.